 Eligibility requirements vary by type of assistance; see the individual pages below for details.
 Generally, assistance is available to active and retired members of the Benefits Plan of the Presbyterian Church (U.S.A.) and surviving spouses.
 This includes members, both ministers and employees, who serve the Church and members who work for an organization affiliated with the PC(USA), such as senior housing and care facilities, colleges and universities, and camps and conference centers.

-Adoption Assistance Grants of $3,000 per child are provided at the completion of an adoption to eligible members to help with a portion of their adoption-related expenses, such as agency and attorney fees.
+Adoption Assistance of $6,500 per child is provided at the completion of an adoption to help with a portion of their adoption-related expenses, such as agency and attorney fees.

 Housing Supplements help eligible retirees and surviving spouses with the cost of remaining in their homes or moving to retirement facilities.
 Supplements are ongoing unless financial circumstances change.

 Income Supplements help eligible retirees and surviving spouses in need by raising to certain levels the monthly income for those who had earned modest wages.
-Supplements are ongoing unless financial circumstances change.*Retirees also have access to Emergency Assistance Grants.Retiree Medical Grants, in amounts up to $2,500, reimburse retirees, spouses, and surviving spouses who are age 65 or older for dental services and/or hearing aids once every three years.
+Supplements are ongoing unless financial circumstances change.Retiree Medical Grants, in amounts up to $2,500, reimburse retirees, spouses, and surviving spouses who are age 65 or older for dental services and/or hearing aids once every three years.

-If you represent a mid council or employer and know of a PC(USA) minister, employee, or survivor with a financial need, or if you are a plan member and unsure if you are eligible for assistance, call the Board of Pensions at 800-773-7752 (800-PRESPLAN) to discuss how we might help
+If you represent a mid council or employer and know of a PC(USA) minister, employee, retiree, or surviving spouse with a financial need, or if you are a plan member and unsure if you are eligible for assistance, call the Board of Pensions at 800-773-7752 (800-PRESPLAN) (TTY: 711) to discuss how we might help.